 Step 2 - Find the font tweak

 Depending on the template you're using, you'll see different options and names for these font groups.
-Since the Style Editor is organized by section, font tweaks aren't grouped in one category.
+Since Site Styles is organized by section, font tweaks aren't grouped in one category.

 Font tweaks can be identified by the title of the group they affect and the small arrow which opens additional options.

-If you don't see the text group you want to change, the tweak might live under a different category in the Style Editor.
+If you don't see the text group you want to change, the tweak might live under a different category in Site Styles.
 You can learn more about your template's style options in Making style changes.

-You can also click text on a page to display its tweaks in the Style Editor.
+You can also click text on a page to display its tweaks in Site Styles.
 Click Show All to return to the full list.

 Step 3 - Change the font style

 Click a font or typography tweak to open its additional options, including font name, size, and letter spacing.